MAX Yellow Line (TriMet): Service

 TriMet designates the Yellow Line as a "Frequent Service" route.
 Yellow Line trains operate from 4:15 am to 1:00 am the next day on weekdays and 4:15 am to 12:45 am on weekends.
 Service runs every 30 minutes in the early morning and late evening hours and every 15 minutes during most of the day.
-End-to-end travel from Expo Center station to the PSU Souths station takes 35 minutes.
+End-to-end travel from Expo Center station to the PSU South station takes 35 minutes.
 At Union Station, Yellow Line trains become Orange Line trains and continue on to Southeast Park Avenue station in Milwaukie.
 Some evening trains also turn into Blue Line and Green Line trains.

 On August 25, 2024, TriMet began operating route 293–Yellow Bus to replace late-night MAX services and to expand the length of time available for routine overnight maintenance of MAX trains.
 Route 293 generally follows the length of the Yellow Line, from Expo Center station to PSU South station, with one service each way.